-Christopher Columbus stayed in this convent whilst he was waiting to be seen by the Catholic Monarchs.
-Its main Baroque altarpiece was destroyed by a fire.
+Christopher Columbus stayed in this monastery while he waited to be received by the Catholic Monarchs.
+Its Baroque main altarpiece was destroyed by fire.

-It was founded in the 13th century and redesigned in the 18th century.
-The main front is blessed with a Cordovan-Baroque style.
-It has two courtyards; the one outside is Baroque while the one inside is Renaissance.
-The church was partially destroyed during a fire and faithfully restored after the event.
-Some of its major works include paintings by Cobo de Guzmán and a Christ from the 14th century.
+It was founded in the 13th century and reformed in the 18th century.
+The main façade is in the Baroque style typical of Cordoba.
+It has two courtyards, one Baroque courtyard on the exterior and another Renaissance courtyard inside.
+The church was partially destroyed during the fire and was faithfully restored.
+Its most important works include several paintings by Cobo de Guzmán and a Christ dating from the 14th century.
 A Visigoth baptismal font was discovered from an earlier church which formerly stood on the site.
 Today it houses the offices of the Regional Government.

 - Setting: Convent of Santa Isabel, Convent of Jesús Crucificado, Hospital General.

 From Monday to FridayFrom 10:00 AM to 2:00 PM

 Fridays from 8 pm to 9.30 pm, dramatised guided tour.